GoogleCloudPlatform/terraform-google-secured-data-warehouse/flex_templates/java/regional_dlp_re_identification/README.md

 1. Follow the instructions in [Using Flex Templates:Setting up your development environment](https://cloud.google.com/dataflow/docs/guides/templates/using-flex-templates#setting_up_your_development_environment) to configure your environment to build the images.
 2. Build the flex template
-3.  make sure you have input BigQuery table avaialable with deidentified data (and corresponding DLP template)
+3.  make sure you have input BigQuery table available with deidentified data (and corresponding DLP template)
 4.  apply the `example/bigquery_sensitive_data`
 5.  run the dataflow job